-Imagine if every time you debited an entry from your checkbook, you rounded up to the nearest dollar.
+Imagine rounding up to the nearest dollar every time you debit an entry from your checkbook.
 How much money would you find in your account to spend at the end of the year?
 This kind of overestimation creates slack in your budget and gives you peace of mind knowing that you’ve got a few coins tucked away for a rainy day.

-Budgetary slack is not a sustainable long-term accounting practice, as accounts must be rectified and reported precisely at some point, but the art of overestimating expenses creates a cushion between the red line and your day-to-day operations.
+Budgetary slack isn’t a sustainable long-term accounting practice, as you must rectify and report accounts precisely at some point.
+The art of overestimating expenses creates a cushion between the red line and your day-to-day operations.
 You can always evaluate the true financial health of your company by using other methods while creating budgetary slack to keep yourself on track.

-Having a safety net in your budget is especially important when you’re expanding your business.
+Is slack profitable?
+The answer is that it depends.
+Having a safety net in your budget can come in quite handy while you’re expanding your business.
 Whether you’re building a new office or bidding on a new contract, slightly overestimating costs protects you against shortages and unforeseen expenses.
 A little slack in your budget could allow you to hire a new employee or upgrade your company equipment, making you more competitive in your field.

 You never know when an added expense might pop up in the day-to-day life of your business.
-If you include a little slack in your budget, at the end of the year, you could reward your employees, pay down debt, or throw a nice holiday party with the surplus.
+If you include a little slack in your budget, at the end of the year, you could treat your employees to a well-deserved bonus, pay down debt, or put smiles on everyone’s faces by throwing a nice holiday party with the surplus.